The Petigru Review – 2014 Submission Guidelines

 Submissions that do not adhere to the guidelines will be disqualified and the entrant notified.

 SCWW also seeks digital images for inclusion in The Petigru Review.
 Photos may be taken anywhere in the world.

-Photos may be submitted only during April: April 1 through April 30, 2013.
+Photos may be submitted during the same period: March 1 through April 30, 2014.
 Color photos are preferred.
 Black and white photos are certainly accepted.

 The editor looks for artistic images and photos of original art work: drawings, paintings, sculpture, or other media.
 If the subject of the photo is not the photographer’s, the artist must supply a release form available via email from the editor.
 Art work on public display is usually exempt from this release as long as the work is part of a composition.
 Limit of 10 photos per individual.
 The editor reserves the right to solicit additional photos.

-Submit color/black-and-white photos only as attachments to an email.
-Include in the subject line TPR 2013 Photo and send to email@example.com.
-Photos must be high resolution JPG files, portrait or landscape orientation.
+Submit color or black-and-white photos only as attachments to an email.
+Include in the subject line TPR 2014 Photo and send to email@example.com.
+Photos must be high resolution JPG or TIFF files, portrait or landscape orientation.
 Hi-res photos are usually larger than 1 megabyte and can be as high as 10-20 megabytes.
 Submit only one to three photos per email as most Internet service providers have limits on attachment sizes.
-Digital images of original drawings such as flourishes, line drawings, etc., may also be submitted.
+Digital art and images of original drawings such as flourishes, line drawings, etc., may also be submitted.

 The editor reserves the right to crop photos/images for content.
 Each photographer will receive a proof copy of his/her submission/s before publication.